ICAMS/Kanapy/docs/method.rst

 The graph workflow example is provided in ``examples/EBSD_graph_analysis``.

 ``run_ebsd_analysis_with_graph.py``
     Builds an in memory :class:`kanapy.graph_workflow.EBSDGraphResult` object and writes only the explicitly enabled graph handoff files.
+This example uses the graph only path and does not run grain statistics extraction or the legacy interactive plotting workflow.
 The output is written to ``2D_graph_result``.

 The graph workflow can be called directly from Python by using :func:`kanapy.graph_workflow.build_ebsd_graph`.
 The main data transfer object is :class:`kanapy.graph_workflow.EBSDGraphResult`; PKL, JSON, and PNG files are written only when enabled through :class:`kanapy.graph_workflow.EBSDGraphOutputOptions`.
+Users who need the classic EBSD statistics and interactive Kanapy plots can still create :class:`kanapy.texture.EBSDmap` directly with the usual plotting flags.

+The example keeps graph step figures and local zoom diagnostics disabled by default.
+These outputs are mainly useful for debugging or preparing publication figures, while routine workflows usually need only the final graph handoff files.

 The graph workflow example produces: